pgiraldi/titration-curve/README.md

 Perform titration curves of any acid-base pair.

 ## Dependencies
 - python 3+
 - matplotlib
 - numpy

 ## Examples

+### Titration of weak diprotic-acid with strong base
 ```python

 # define the sample and the titrant species